-Review: This is what it's like using the most repairable phone ever made
+Fairphone 3 review: Sustainability requires sacrifices

 The simple fact that you can take the phone apart on your own and replace certain components like the battery, camera, speaker, backplate, and even the display is incredible.
 The phone actually received a perfect 10 out of 10 iFixit score for its repairability.
 I really enjoyed the transparent rear cover, which along with showing off the phone's internals exposes the company's slogan on the battery that "Change is in your hands."

 The idea of modular manufacturing has been around for quite some time (remember Google's Project Ara and Motorola's Moto Mods?), but it hasn't ever been able to gain traction among consumers.
-Perhaps that's because in the past it was positioned as a way to sell more accessories, rather than as a way to prolong the lifespan of the phones themselves?
+Perhaps that's because in the past, it was positioned as a way to sell more accessories rather than as a way to prolong the lifespan of the phones themselves?

-The U.S. needs to follow the E.U. in making it easier to repair our phones

-The photos that this phone produces can be O.K. in the right conditions, but I'm sure it's no surprise to you that a phone camera at this price range isn't top-notch.
+The photos that this phone produces can be okay in the right conditions, but I'm sure it's no surprise to you that a phone camera at this price range isn't top-notch.

 Here are a few examples of indoor daylight shots: